dicktracey909/awesome-face-shape-analysis/README.md

 - [The Face Report — Color Season Analysis](https://thefacereport.com/tools/color-analysis) - Reads undertone, value, and contrast from a selfie and classifies you into one of the 12 seasons.
 Each season has a full palette guide: [True Winter](https://thefacereport.com/guides/true-winter-color-palette), [Deep Autumn](https://thefacereport.com/guides/deep-autumn-color-palette), [Soft Summer](https://thefacereport.com/guides/soft-summer-color-palette), [Bright Spring](https://thefacereport.com/guides/bright-spring-color-palette), and the rest.
 - [Colorwise.me](https://colorwise.me/) - Free online color analysis quiz and season finder.
+- [Color Analysis Lab](https://coloranalysislab.com/) - 12-season analysis from an 8-question quiz (about two minutes) or [from a photo](https://coloranalysislab.com/photo) read for skin, hair and eye colour.
+Results are deterministic, so the same answers always return the same season.
+Also runs a [skin undertone test](https://coloranalysislab.com/undertone-test), a [gold or silver test](https://coloranalysislab.com/gold-or-silver-test), a [hair colour quiz](https://coloranalysislab.com/hair-color-quiz) and [what colours look good on me](https://coloranalysislab.com/what-colors-look-good-on-me).
+Free tools run entirely in the browser; the full palette report is a paid add-on.

 ---